The Founder Bottleneck March 2026 5 min read

 Key person dependency is a structural condition where a business's commercial performance, client relationships, or revenue momentum relies too heavily on one or a small number of individuals.
 When that person steps away, things slow, stall, or become uncertain.
 Not because the business is poorly run, but because its growth architecture was never designed to operate independently of them.

 In early stages it is almost unavoidable.
 Founders and senior leaders carry relationships, credibility, and commercial judgement that the business has not yet been able to distribute.
 The issue emerges when the business has grown beyond that stage but the architecture has not changed with it.
-At that point, what was once a source of strength becomes a constraint on scale.
+At that point, what was once a source of strength starts limiting scale.

 The clearest signal is the four-week test: if one key leader stepped away genuinely for four weeks with no check-ins, would pipeline quality fall, would deals stall, would clients lose confidence, would decision-making slow?
 If the honest answer to most of those questions is yes, the dependency is structural.
 Other signals include escalations that consistently route back to the same individual, deals that only move when a specific person is involved, and teams that can manage activity but not momentum.